Mathnerd314/stroscot/docs/Commentary/Evaluation-Strategy.rst

 Referential transparency
 ------------------------

-In a lazy language any subexpression can be named and "pulled out", modulo name capture.
-For instance ``e + e`` is the same as ``(\x -> x + x) e``.
-This gives common subexpressions a name (common subexpression elimination).
-In a strict language this transformation is invalid, e.g. with ``e = undefined`` the CSE'd version throws even if ``e`` was not originally evaluated.

-In a lazy language, the transformation ensures ``e`` will be evaluated exactly zero times or once, hence improving performance (although it could be a tie with the compiler de-optimizing and splitting ``e`` again if it is really cheap).
-In a strict language ``e`` will always be evaluated hence it is not an optimization if ``e`` could be skipped in some cases.
+Common subexpression elimination "pulls out" a repeated expression by giving it a fresh name and generally improves performance by sharing the result (although it could be a tie with the compiler inlining the expression again if it is really cheap).
+For instance ``e + e`` is the same as ``(\x -> x + x) e``, but in the second ``e`` is only evaluated once.

+In a strict language this transformation can only be performed if the expression is guaranteed to be evaluated.
+E.g. ``if c then undefined else f`` to ``let e = undefined in if c then e else f``, the second version always evalautes ``e`` and throws ``undefined`` whereas the original could succeed with ``f``.
+This is a form of speculative execution hazard.

+In a lazy language, this can be performed unconditionally because the expression will not be evaluated if it is not used.
+Similarly adding or removing unused expressions does not change the semantics, ``e`` versus ``let x= y in e``.
+Nontermination has the semantics of a value.

 A win for laziness.

 Control constructs
 ------------------

-Laziness allows defining new control constructs, e.g. ``and c t = if c then t else False``.
-With strictness ``and false undefined`` throws even though its substitution does not.
+Laziness allows defining if-then-else and short-circuit functions without special handling.
+E.g. ``and c t = if c then t else False``.
+With strictness ``and false undefined`` evaluates its arguments first and throws even though its substitution does not.
 Another example is ``fromMaybe (error "BOOO") x``.

-But this doesn't work for ``while``, because the condition and body must be evaluated multiple times.
-So in general we need `call by name <https://docs.scala-lang.org/tour/by-name-parameters.html>`__, macros, fexprs, etc. to define control constructs.
+This advantage doesn't extend to ``while``, because the condition and body must be evaluated multiple times.
+So in general we need `call by name <https://docs.scala-lang.org/tour/by-name-parameters.html>`__, macros, fexprs, monads, etc. to define control constructs.

 ::